FAQs

 No, wheelie bins aren’t supplied.

-The majority of suppliers work on 24-hour turnaround, however, booking in advance will ensure that you get the best deal and price.
+The majority of suppliers work on a 24-hour turnaround; however, booking in advance will ensure that you get the best deal and price.

-We cover the majority of Australia and have a comprehensive supplier list in the majority of our areas.
+We cover most of Australia and have a comprehensive supplier list in the major cities such as Melbourne, Adelaide, Perth, Sydney, Brisbane and more.

 Unfortunately, you are responsible for your bin from the point of delivery to the point of collection.
 We offer no responsibility if somebody else uses your bin and recommend that you have the bin on your property to prevent misuse.

-Damage doesn’t usually occur, however, there is always a risk.
+Damage doesn’t usually occur.
+However, there is always a risk.
 If you are worried, we suggest laying timber down for the skip bin to be delivered on top of is a good precaution.
-Skip bin trucks are heavy vehicles and on soft or drenched grass, likely to leave an impression.
-All our suppliers and drives take their utmost care when delivering the skip bins.
+Skip bin trucks are heavy vehicles on soft or drenched grass, likely to leave an impression.
+All our suppliers and drivers take the utmost care when delivering the skip bins.

-Some do, some don’t – if you require a skip bin with a door, we recommend that you request this when placing your booking.
+Some do, some don’t.
+If you require a skip bin with a door, we recommend that you request this when placing your booking.
 Most Marrel skip bins above 3 cubic metres come with a door for wheelbarrow access.
-However, it is best to request this when placing the booking and contact the supplier once the booking is place.
+However, it is best to request this when placing the booking and contact the supplier once the booking is placed.

 Around 80% of the waste we collect from you will go to a waste transfer station, where it is responsibly sorted and separated to reduce the amount of waste going into our landfills.